-8.5 Cancelled By Hospital
+4.4.5 Cancelled By Hospital

 Cancellations resulting from hospital or operational circumstances will not result in any detriment to the patient e.g. cancellation of a clinic at short notice must result in the patient being made a further "reasonable offer" as soon as possible, The patient's waiting time clock will not be affected in any way.
+In line with Good Practice Guidelines a patient cancelled in these circumstances will be given another date for admission as soon as possible.